bnolan/echt-server/README.md

  * `yarn run start`: Initialise the app (not required in an existing AWS setup)
  * `yarn run release-dev`: Deploys the current code to dev
+ * `yarn run release-uat`: Deploys the current code to UAT
+ * `yarn run release-prod`: Deploys the current code to prod
  * `yarn run test`: Run all tests (interacts with AWS resources).
 You can run your own "stage" via `yarn run test -- --stage=<my-stage>` for integration tests.
  * `yarn run test`: Run unit tests
  * `yarn run logs`: View Lambda logs